Milo Yiannopoulos Will Now Represent Himself In His Lawsuit Against Simon & Schuster

 In the statement, Yiannopoulos said that he will be representing himself pro se in order to get access to information that had been classified "attorney's eyes only."

-In the emergency request to withdraw as counsel, attorney Weingart said there were "irreconcilable differences" between Yiannopoulos and the law firm.
+In the emergency request to withdraw as counsel, Weingart said there were "irreconcilable differences" between Yiannopoulos and the law firm.

 "Plaintiff has insisted on pursuing actions with which MSF has a fundamental disagreement; Plaintiff's lack of cooperation in this regard has rendered MSF's representation of Plaintiff unreasonably difficult to carry out effectively."